awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	```
 	$ git clone https://github.com/awslabs/ec2-spot-labs.git
 	```
-1. Change into the workshop directory
+1. Change into the workshop directory:

 	```
 	$ cd ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale
 	```

 1. Feel free to browse around.
 You can also browse the directory structure in the **Environment** tab, and even edit files directly there.
+Note there is a **dev** directory and a **prod** directory.
+You'll be using these in the steps below.

 ### 4\.
-Create the development environment Amazon EC2 Launch Template
+Create the launch template for the development environment

 EC2 Launch Templates reduce the number of steps required to create an instance by capturing all launch parameters within one resource.